-The planning team will specify the basis for setting the action level.
-The action level is the threshold value that provides the criterion for choosing between alternative actions.
+The planning team will specify the basis for setting the action level.3 The action level is the threshold value that provides the criterion for choosing between alternative actions.
 Action levels may be based on regulatory thresholds or standards, such as contaminant-specific ARARs or RCRA Subpart S Action Levels; they may be derived from site-specific risk considerations, such as RCRA media cleanup levels, PRGs, or soil screening levels; or they may be based on other criteria.
 If no existing source for action levels can be identified during this step, the site manager should decide how to develop a realistic concentration goal to serve as an action level for the field investigation design and evaluation.
 The goal of the current activity is merely to identify the regulatory or technical basis for setting the action level; the actual numerical value of the action level will be specified in Step 5, "Develop a Decision Rule."
-If the decision will be stated with respect to a background level, then instead of naming an action level, the team should identify where the background location will be chosen, and collect information on the characteristics of this background location.
-It is of great importance that the characteristics of the background location be compatible with those of the area under investigation.
+If the decision will be stated with respect to a background level, then instead of naming an action level, the team should identify where the background location.
+It is of great importance that the characteristics of the background location.
+It is of the area under investigation.